squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

 ### Reproduction

-A minimal reproduction is at the heart of every well-written bug report, as it allows us maintainers to quickly recreate the necessary conditions to inspect the bug and quickly find its root cause.
+A minimal reproduction is at the heart of every well-written bug report, as it allows us maintainers to instantly recreate the necessary conditions to inspect the bug to quickly find its root cause.
 It's a proven fact that issues with concise and small reproductions can be fixed much faster.

 [:material-bug:&nbsp; Create a reproduction][Create reproduction]{ .md-button .md-button--primary }

 ---

-After you have created the reproduction, you should have a .zip file, ideally not larger than 1 MB.
-Just drag and drop the .zip file into this field, which will automatically upload it to GitHub.
+After you have created the reproduction, you should have a `.zip` file, ideally not larger than 1 MB.
+Just drag and drop the `.zip` file into this field, which will automatically upload it to GitHub.

 > __Why we need this__: if an issue contains no minimal reproduction or just
 > a link to a repository with thousands of files, the maintainers would need to